supervisely-ecosystem/RT-DETRv2/supervisely_integration/serve/README.md

 See our [Dockerfile](https://github.com/supervisely-ecosystem/RT-DETRv2/blob/main/docker/Dockerfile) for more details.

 Docker image already includes the source code.
-Clone the repository inside the container:

 ### 2. Download checkpoint and model files from Supervisely Platform